-For stretching lunges, I did a hip flexor stretch (target the muscles in the front of my hip/thigh) in a standing lunge or kneeling lunge.
-I did have a little intermittent low back pain and lower abdominal discomfort during this time as my belly started to visibly expand.
+For stretching lunges, I did a hip flexor stretch (target the muscles in the front of my hip/thigh) in a standing lunge or kneeling position.
+I did have a little intermittent low back pain and lower abdominal discomfort during this time as my belly started visibly to expand.
 I used a belly band support occasionally during the day to help ease this discomfort.

-Your Pelvic Health Book
+Tackling a Project: Your Pelvic Health Book

 I also used this burst of energy to decide to write and publish my third book, Your Pelvic Health Book during the second trimester.
 Yes, I’m a little crazy.
-I heard this time in pregnancy it’s great to take a nice vacation or get some big projects done you might not get to after baby.
-For me it was to write a book.
+I heard that during this time in pregnancy it’s great to take a nice vacation or get some big projects done that you might not get to after baby.
+For me, it was to write a book.
 This required time and effort, and I recognized my need for quality nourishment, staying hydrated with water, taking breaks to get outside, walking in fresh air and getting as much sleep as possible between writing, editing and marketing.

 As the final weeks of my second trimester came to a close and I was transitioning to the third trimester of pregnancy, I started to get some leg cramps.
-Darn charley horses had me squirming and catching my breath during the night.
+Darn charley horses had me squirming and struggling to catch my breath during the night.
 To help remedy this, every night before bed I began stretching my calf muscles which was the main place I felt the cramps.
 I also used magnesium lotion to rub into these muscles.
-And I upped my water intake, and I wore compression socks.
+I also upped my water intake, and I wore compression socks.
 Within a night or two of prioritizing tackling leg cramps, things felt much better.

-Pelvic Health Importance
+Focusing on Pelvic Health Care

 The other thing I continue to focus on throughout this pregnancy is, of course, my pelvic health.
 On a daily basis I did pelvic floor contractions AND relaxations throughout my work day while sitting or standing.
 I also added these in while exercising, walking and with exertion like lifting a heavy dog food bag.
 If you’ve been following the Vagina Whisperer or any pelvic PTs you probably know by now that urinary leakage is common, but not normal.
 So far, no leakage for me.
 I contract my pelvic floor with coughing and sneezing and avoid straining by exhaling with bowel movements or heavy lifting.
 I find ways to be aware of my pelvic floor subconsciously and purposefully with exertion.
 It’s become second nature now.
-It also helps that I’m teaching people about their pelvic floor on a daily basis and therefore getting plenty of reminders.
+It also helps that I’m teaching people daily about their pelvic floor and therefore getting plenty of reminders.

 I’m so grateful for the knowledge and resources I have as a pelvic floor PT to help support me during my pregnancy.
-If you have any aches, pains, leakage, or pregnancy concerns that you feel might be helped by a pelvic PT feel free to reach out to us for virtual pelvic wellness sessions.
+If you have any aches, pains, leakage, or pregnancy concerns that you feel might be helped by a pelvic PT, feel free to reach out to us for virtual pelvic wellness sessions.